tmsnvk/news_index/readme.md

-### news_index || project-01
+### news_index || project-001
 #### description
-+ a simple Express/React/Node application that fetches and displays news items based on various country/category selections.
++ an Express/React/Node application that fetches and displays news items based on various country/category selections.
 + the API is served from [newsapi.org](https://newsapi.org/).
 + to run the application:
   +  sign up for a key;
   +  copy it to .env_sample;
-  +  rename the file to .env, install the project dependencies and run the application;
+  +  rename the file to .env, install the project dependencies with package.json and run the application;
   +  OR visit the heroku deployed version [here](https://newsindex.herokuapp.com/).

 #### project structure